Health Care FSA

 Dependent Care FSA

 If you are a highly compensated employee (HCE), as defined by the IRS, your savings opportunity may be limited.
-The limit for each year will not be determined until early in that year.
 If this impacts you, you’ll be notified by the People Experience Center.
 The estimated maximum contribution for HCEs is $1,500.
-If you are married and file separate tax returns, the maximum annual contribution is $2,500.**
+If you are married and file separate tax returns, the maximum annual contribution is $3,750.